Types of unemployment

 Structural unemployment occurs when certain industries decline because of long term changes in market conditions.
 For example, over the last 20 years UK motor vehicle production has declined while car production in the Far East has increased, creating structurally unemployed car workers.
 Globalisation is an increasingly significant cause of structural unemployment in many countries.

 When structural unemployment affects local areas of an economy, it is called ‘regional’ unemployment.
-For example, unemployed coal miners in South Wales and ship workers in the North East add to regional unemployment in these areas.
+For example, unemployed car workers in the Midlands and Essex add to regional unemployment in these areas.
+In the UK, the further we move away from the affluent South East the greater the unemployment rate.
+Geographical immobility makes regional differences more extreme.

 Classical unemployment is caused when wages are ‘too’ high.
-This explanation of unemployment dominated economic theory before the 1930s, when workers themselves were blamed for not accepting lower wages, or for asking for too high wages.
+This explanation of unemployment dominated economic theory before the 1930s, when workers themselves were blamed for not accepting lower wages, or for asking for too high a wage.
 Classical unemployment is also called real wage unemployment.

 Seasonal unemployment exists because certain industries only produce or distribute their products at certain times of the year.
 Industries where seasonal unemployment is common include farming, tourism, and construction.